Thomas Witherby

 Thomas Witherby (1719 – 26 November 1797) was the founder of Witherby's, now known as the Witherby Publishing Group, one of the oldest publishing companies in the United Kingdom.
 In 1740, he opened a stationer's shop at 9 Birchin Lane, London next door to the Sword Blade coffee house.
+His shop initially sold parchment, paper and stamps.
+By the time of his death his shop was selling over 11,000 stamped skins annually.

 The family business grew into a printing business, a publisher specializing in marine subjects, a bookshop and other businesses.

+Thomas Witherby's records and those of his apprentices are held within the Records of London's Livery Companies as well in the London Metropolitan Archives.